SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot/README.md

 # Note: I just used the idea of Nebby Bot, didn't copy it.
 NebbyBot is most probably written in discord.js, while this is written in python.
 # 2nd Note: I don't encourage macro/autotyper usage.
+# 3rd Note: If you are facing difficulty in hosting this bot, I would advise to use NebbyBot instead.
+(I don't own it btw)